-- Budget items should include personnel costs, supplies, equipment and necessary travel. - Budget should include fringe, but note that fringe will not apply for some funding sources. - At this stage, do not include overhead or indirect costs, but note that some funding sources may require a revised budget if proposal selected. - Projects will not be approved in any one budget cycle for a period of more than two years. - Contracts will be approved on an annual basis. - Second-year funding will be contingent on satisfactory progress and budget availability - In general, combined faculty/staff salaries and fringe benefits to be paid from any project should not exceed 10 percent of the total individual grant, but if needed, please provide justification. - In general, budget categories "Supplies" and "Other Costs" together should not exceed 20 percent of the total individual grant, but if needed, please provide justification. - No capital equipment (more than \$5,000 per item) may be purchased. - Travel for attendance at scientific conferences will not be accepted.
+- Budget items should include personnel costs, supplies, laboratory expenses, equipment and necessary travel. - Budget should include fringe, but note that fringe will not apply for some funding sources.

+- At this stage, do not include overhead or indirect costs, but note that some funding sources may require a revised budget if proposal selected. - Projects will not be approved in any one budget cycle for a period of more than two years. - · Contracts will be approved on an annual basis. - Second-year funding will be contingent on satisfactory progress and budget availability - In general, combined faculty/staff salaries and fringe benefits to be paid from any project should not exceed 10 percent of the total individual grant, but if needed, please provide justification. - In general, budget categories "Supplies" and "Other Costs" together should not exceed 20 percent of the total individual grant, but if needed, please provide justification. - No capital equipment (more than \$5,000 per item) may be purchased. - Travel for attendance at scientific conferences will not be accepted. - Project cost/value will be a factor in selection. - Preference may be given to projects that support and/or incorporate graduate and undergraduate students.